Congress of Estonia: Politics

-Opposition on issues of substance between the Congress of Estonia and the Supreme Soviet over the first point was the primary reason that the Supreme Soviet did not "proclaim" or "establish" Estonia's independence during the 1991 August Putsch in Russia, but instead, as a compromise, decided to reaffirm it instead.
-In later discussions, the Congress of Estonia prevailed regarding the aforementioned points.
+Opposition on issues of substance between the Congress of Estonia and the Supreme Soviet over the first point was the primary reason that the Supreme Soviet did not "proclaim" or "establish" Estonia's independence during the 1991 August Putsch in Russia, and instead, as a compromise, decided to "reaffirm the independence".
+In later constitutional debates and decisions, the Congress of Estonia prevailed regarding these issues.

 A small number of the members of the Congress of Estonia were Estonians who had gone into exile during World War II, or children of such refugees.
 Some of the delegates from the United States commented on the similarity of the Citizens Committees of Estonia and Latvia (in the nineties, the Latvians had a movement analogous to the Estonian committees) to the American Committees of Correspondence, which were shadow governments organized by the patriot leaders of the Thirteen Colonies on the eve of the American Revolution.
 The American Committees of Correspondence played an important role in the events that led to the formation of the United States of America.